HP-UX 11i Internet and networking solutions

 - Performance Features

-- Offload technology: TCP Segmentation Offload (TSO): TSO is an enhancement to ethernet drivers for reducing CPU utilisation on the system during data transmission, thus boosting overall application performance.
+- Offload technology: TCP Segmentation Offload (TSO): TSO is an enhancement to ethernet drivers for reducing CPU utilization on the system during data transmission, thus boosting overall application performance.
 It is particularly suited for traffic involving the transfer of large amounts of data, as in storage area networks.
 TSO is available on TOUR 2.0.

 - Network Server Accelerator: The HP-UX 11i Network Server Accelerator for HTTP (NSA HTTP) is a networking feature that improves Web server performance by maintaining an in-kernel cache of recently accessed Web pages.